AhmedMahdi-0/DBMS-ksh-Shell-Script-Project/Readme.txt

 The Project Features:

-The Application will be CLI Menu based app, that will provide to user this Menu items:
+The Application is CLI Menu based app, that provides to user this Menu items:

 Main Menu: